intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd_vgg16/README.md

 $ wget https://storage.googleapis.com/intel-optimized-tensorflow/models/ssdvgg16_fp32_pretrained_model.pb
 ```

-6. Navigate to the `benchmarks` directory (step 2), and run the benchmarking scripts for either benchmarking throughput
+6. Navigate to the `benchmarks` directory (step 2), and run the model scripts for either batch
-and latency or accuracy.
+and online inference or accuracy.
 ```
 $ cd models/benchmarks
 ```

-* Run benchmarking for throughput and latency where the `--model-source-dir` is the model source directory from step 1,
+* Run the model for batch and online inference where the `--model-source-dir` is the model source directory from step 1,
 and the `--in-graph` is the pretrained model graph from step 5,
 if you specify the `--data-location` which is the path to the tf record file that you generated in step 4,
 the benchmark will run with real data, otherwise dummy data will be used: